aws/aws-sdk-php/docs/configuration.rst

 Setting a custom endpoint
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-You can specify a completely customized endpoint for a client using the client's ``base_url`` option.
+You can specify a completely customized endpoint for a client using the client's ``endpoint`` option.
 If the client you
 are using requires a region, then must still specify the name of the region using the ``region`` option.
 Setting a
 custom endpoint can be useful if you're using a mock web server that emulates a web service, you're testing against a
 private beta endpoint, or you are trying to a use a new region not yet supported by the SDK.